Chile Unveiled: From Desert to Ice

 Where to Stay Tonight

-San Pedro de Atacama town center (Mid-range hotel or guesthouse with desert views)
+San Pedro de Atacama town (Comfortable hostel or small hotel)

 Morning